jhpyle/docassemble/about.md

 who know [Python] (or are willing to learn [Python]) can extend the functionality of the interviews by writing [Python classes].
-This allows the interviews to do anything [Python] can do (e.g., retrieve information from web services, interact with databases, send e-mail, interact with third-party APIs, etc.)
+This allows the interviews to do anything [Python] can do (e.g., retrieve information from web services, interact with databases, interact with third-party APIs, etc.)

+**docassemble** contains support for interview authors to accomplish common tasks that would otherwise require significant coding.
+For example, sending an HTML e-mail with documents attached to it can be accomplished in one line of code.

 ### Reusable content